 At home, I often make the salad as I show it here, no arugula or pea shoots, and meatless.
 I do serve it with crusty toasted bread for sopping up all of the juices and olive oil.
 I mean, this salad eats more like a meal.
 And as light as it is for hot summer nights, it is pleasingly belly-filling.
 Feeding a crowd?
 Serve as a side dish to Barbecued Chicken Drumsticks or marinated grilled tenderloin steaks.

-Ingredients for a Fresh Peach and Tomato Caprese Salad
+Fresh Peach and Tomato Caprese Salad

 - 2 to 3 heirloom tomatoes